Leadership Formation Courses

 This class is designed to provide a student with private instruction on the basics of effective writing, including grammar, punctuation, paragraph structure, organization of a writing project, incorporating outside sources, and using the proper style of format and documentation.
 This class is open to all students.
 The class does not count towards degree requirements when used to fulfill the English essay requirement from New Student Orientation.

-P1411 Introduction to Preaching/Communication
+P1411 Introduction to Preaching

 This course is an introduction to basic concepts of sermon preparation and presentation.
 Lectures, workshop experiences, manuscripting, exercises in voice and speech, and delivery of messages are utilized to sharpen the student’s communication skills.
+(This course is cross listed with and may substitute for E1211 Public Speaking for Christian Educators.)

 P2412 Strategic Preaching for Growing a Healthy Church